Matt Jones (radio host): Other ventures

 From September 2016 until July 2019, Jones also hosted "Hey Kentucky!", a nightly sports and news recap program on WLEX-TV in Lexington, since also syndicated to WBNA in Louisville.
 On "Hey Kentucky!", Jones was joined, nightly, by rotating co-hosts, with some overlap with the KSR radio show.

 In 2018, Jones opened Kentucky Sports Bar and Grille, a sports bar in Lexington connected to the KSR brand and colloquially known as "KSBar".

 On January 5, 2021, Jones and Craig Greenberg, former CEO of 21c Museum Hotels, were announced as lead investors in a group that purchased a majority stake in Ohio Valley Wrestling (OVW), a Louisville-based independent professional wrestling promotion.
 Under the agreement, wrestling veteran Al Snow continues to run OVW's day-to-day operations.
 On August 21, 2023, Netflix announced a seven episode docuseries titled Wrestlers, based on OVW and offering a behind-the-scenes look at the world of professional wrestling.
+On April 7, 2025, Jones and Greenberg announced that they had sold majority ownership to Morley Sports Management, a United Kingdom-based sports consulting firm.
+Jones and Greenberg remained minority owners.